matthewjacob/matthewjacob.github.io/_pages/index.md

 Welcome!
 I am a PhD candidate in Public Policy (Economics Track) at the Harvard Kennedy School.
 My research interests are in public and labor economics, with a focus on housing, intergenerational mobility and social capital.

-I am an [NBER Graduate Fellow](https://www.nber.org/programs-projects/projects-and-centers/fellowships-consumer-financial-management/graduate-student-fellowships-consumer-financial-management-fellows) in Consumer Financial Management, a Contingent Worker in the Central Applied Science Team at Meta, and a Graduate Affiliate at [Opportunity Insights](https://opportunityinsights.org/).
+I am an [NBER Graduate Fellow](https://www.nber.org/programs-projects/projects-and-centers/fellowships-consumer-financial-management/graduate-student-fellowships-consumer-financial-management-fellows) in Consumer Financial Management, a [Meyer Fellow](https://www.jchs.harvard.edu/previous-meyer-fellows) at the Joint Center for Housing Studies, a Contingent Worker in the Central Applied Science Team at Meta, and a Graduate Affiliate at [Opportunity Insights](https://opportunityinsights.org/).

 <!-- Prior to graduate school, I was a Pre-Doctoral Research Fellow at [Opportunity Insights](https://opportunityinsights.org/) and the [Stanford Institute for Economic Policy Research](https://siepr.stanford.edu/).
 I received my BA in Politics, Philosophy and Economics from the Australian National University where I studied as a [Tuckwell Scholar](https://tuckwell.anu.edu.au/). -->